top of page

 Speaker Series

-Stefanie is the founder and chair of EnRoL! - The Human Rights & Rule of Law Speaker Series.
-EnRoL! features female role models, scholars and practitioners, who work in human rights and rule of law.
+Stefanie is the Founder and Chair of EnRoL! - The Human Rights & Rule of Law Speaker Series.
+EnRoL! celebrates female role models - scholars, legal professionals and activists - who work in human rights and rule of law.
 Register here for our next event.

 Stefanie Lemke - Human Rights Lawyering in Europa.JPG